 Princeton Junior School is pleased to offer private music lessons with local musicians and music educators.
 Lessons take place during the school day.
 Families may choose from acoustic guitar, piano, keyboard, clarinet, saxophone, trumpet, trombone, baritone, electric guitar, bass and drums.
+Please click here to register for music lessons.

 Tom has more than 15 years of experience as a teacher and musician in clarinet, flute, piano, saxophone and composition.
 He is a jazz saxophonist, recording artist, composer, jazz and instrumental music educator, piano teacher for students with autism, Musical Director for ‘Big Sky Project’ Dance Company, and jazz radio host.
 Tom earned a BA at the University of Cincinnati College Conservatory of Music where he studied saxophone with an emphasis on jazz.